ElleZWQ/zwq.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Causal Discovery
-  - Domain Adaptation / Generalization
+  - Domain Adaptation / Domain Generalization
-  - Adversarial Attack / Defense
+  - Adversarial Attack / Adversarial Defense
   - Theology

 # Education to show in About widget